MerEsf/Applied_Machine_Learning/README.md

 Coursera, Applied Machine Learning in Python course

-## Week 4 Assignment: Predicting Property Maintenance Fines in Detroit
+## Assignment 4: Predicting Property Maintenance Fines in Detroit
 ### Goal:
 Understanding when and why a resident might fail to comply with a blight ticket
 ### Dataset: